OrgaNiUS/OrgaNiUS/api.md

 ### Exists

-GET "/user_exists/:name/:email/" request
+GET "/user_exists/" request

 Checks if a user exists with a particular name _or_ email.
-It is advisable to check for this before submitting a signup request.
+It is advisable to check if the username and email is already in use before submitting a signup request for a smoother signup process.

-Input: Name and email parameters.
-Both are required.
-Use a "." to not use that parameter.
+Input: Query parameters of "name" and "email".

 Output: